drdave-teaching/BitBridgePlayground/README.md

 Hey BitBridge team! 👋

-This is a practice space for us to get familiar with GitHub basics — creating branches, making pull requests, and collaborating on changes.
+This is a practice space for us to get familiar with GitHub basics — creating branches and forks, making pull requests, and collaborating on changes.
 We’re using this as part of our warm-up before working on the subnet.

 ---